 There is no assurance that the HIT will meet its investment objectives.
 The value of the HIT's investments and the resulting value of the Units may go up or down and Participants' holdings in the HIT could gain or lose value.
 As with any investment, you may lose money by investing in the HIT.
-The HIT's other principal risks are:
+The HIT's principal risks are:

-Market Risk: The value of securities held by the HIT may fall, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic, political or regulatory conditions, inflation, changes in interest rates or adverse investor sentiment.
+Market Risk: The value of a Participant's investment is based on the values of the HIT's investments.
+The value of securities held by the HIT may fluctuate, sometimes rapidly or unpredictably, due to general market conditions, such as real or perceived adverse economic, political or regulatory conditions, inflation, changes in interest rates, adverse investor sentiment and other global market developments and disruptions, including those arising out of geopolitical events (such as war), health emergencies (such as pandemics), natural disasters, terrorism, supply chain disruptions, sanctions and government or quasi-government actions.
+It is difficult to predict when events affecting the U.S. or global financial markets may occur.

-Interest Rate Risk: As with any fixed-income investment, the market value of the HIT's investments will generally fall when market interest rates rise.
+Interest Rate Risk: Changes in interest rates may adversely affect the HIT's fixedincome investments, such as the value or liquidity of, and income generated by, the investments.
+Interest rates may change as a result of a variety of factors, and any changes may be sudden and significant, with unpredictable impacts on the financial markets and the HIT's investments.
+Fixed-income investments with longer durations are more sensitive to changes in interest rates, and thus, subject to more volatility than similar investments with shorter durations.
+Generally, the values of fixed-income investments will fall when market interest rates rise and rise when market interest rates fall.
 Rising interest rates may also reduce prepayment rates, causing the average life of certain securities of the HIT to increase, which could in turn further reduce the value of the HIT's portfolio.

 Prepayment and Extension Risk: Generally, the market value of the HIT's investments will rise at times when market interest rates fall.
-However, at times when market interest rates fall below the interest rates on the investments, some borrowers may prepay the HIT's fixed-income securities or their underlying mortgages more quickly than might otherwise be the case.
+However, at times when market interest rates fall below the interest rates on HIT's investments, some borrowers may prepay the HIT's fixed-income securities or their underlying mortgages more quickly than might otherwise be the case.
 In such an event, the HIT may be required to reinvest the proceeds of such prepayments in other investments bearing lower interest rates than those which were prepaid.
 When market interest rates rise above the interest rates of the HIT's investments, the prepayment rate of the mortgage loans backing certain HIT securities may decrease, causing the average maturity of the HIT's investments to lengthen and making these investments more sensitive to interest rate changes.
 This could, in turn, further reduce the value of the HIT's portfolio and make the HIT's Unit price more volatile.